jts272/pp5-retro-replay/README.md

 ![Integration and manual tests sheet](docs/images/tests/int-man-tests.png)

-You may the [Google Sheet](https://docs.google.com/spreadsheets/d/1Wt_Kp37rsQeYtojQci2e1f2Fy2aYcI4K9iavl_9b_TA/edit?usp=sharing) in full for a closer look.
+You may view the [Google Sheet](https://docs.google.com/spreadsheets/d/1Wt_Kp37rsQeYtojQci2e1f2Fy2aYcI4K9iavl_9b_TA/edit?usp=sharing) in full for a closer look.

 A [PDF](docs/pp5-man-int-tests.pdf) version of the integration and manual tests displayed above is also available.